MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 ## Pricing

-Using Azure NetApp Files instead of a block storage solution can reduce costs for these reasons:
+Using Azure NetApp Files instead of a block storage solution can reduce costs:

 - You can make the configuration cost-efficient.
 Traditional on-premises configurations are sized for maximum workload requirements.
 Consequently, these configurations are most cost-effective at maximum utilization.
 In contrast, an Azure NetApp Files deployment is scalable.
 You can optimize the configuration for the current workload requirement to reduce expenses.